Is osteoporosis treatment safe for long-term use?

 – However, there is a burden of taking the treatment for a long time.
 Is it safe to take long-term osteoporosis drugs?

 Although bisphosphonates and denosumab are effective drugs, there is a risk of jaw bone necrosis or atypical fractures of the femur when taken for a long time, and bone turnover is delayed due to too strong inhibition of bone resorption.
 There is this.
-Therefore, after 3 to 5 years of use, or when entering dental treatment, there is a rest period.
+Therefore, following 3 to 5 years of use, or when entering dental treatment, there is a rest period.

 Raloxifene (Evista Plus) suppresses bone resorption to a natural degree and maintains it in a pre-menopausal state, so there is no need to take a break for long-term use as well as dental treatment.
-It is considered a very safe drug because there is no concern about side effects such as jaw bone necrosis.
+It is considered a very safe drug because there is no concern regarding side effects such as jaw bone necrosis.

 There are great advantages to using raloxifene in the strategy of sequential treatment.
 If you change from using a bisphosphonate agent to another bone formation accelerator, the effect of the drug may not appear well.
 However, if you change from using raloxifene to a bisphosphonate or parathyroid hormone, the effect of the drug is well exhibited.
 The fact that raloxifene does not interfere with the action of subsequent drugs is a great advantage in long-term treatment strategies.